opulo-inc/docs/docs/feeders/1-overview/feeder-overview.md

 ![12mm feeder](img/12mm.webp)

 There is also a 12mm variant of the feeder, designed for 12mm tape.
-This variant operates the exact same as its 8mm counterpart.
+This variant operates the exact same as its 8mm counterpart, but uses a spool guide that acts more like a ramp for mounted feeders below.

 ## Help